KeigoAlexTanaka/sql-select-lab/readme.md

 #### Requirements

-- Fork and clone the repository
+- Fork and clone this repository
-- Use the clues.sql file as your "answer sheet"
+- Use the `clues.sql` file as your "answer sheet"
 - From the command line, let's create a new database called `carmen` and populate it with the SQL found in `world.sql`

 ```